This post may contain affiliate links, which help keep this content free. (Full disclosure)

 I was so impatient to eat this soft-serve raspberry ice cream that I completely forgot to use a piping bag to make it look pretty.
 Oops!
 I snapped a couple of photos, and then it was gone almost immediately between my daughter and I. (Yes, we may have had a couple servings each! ;))

 For anyone that prefers a firmer ice cream, feel free to freeze it until it hardens more.
 Alternatively, just run it through an ice cream machine if you have one.
 It’s delicious both soft and firm – kind of like a low carb raspberry sorbet.
+For another frozen treat, try jello pops.
 I’ll be making this a lot this summer!